Detroit Movie Palaces

 The Detroit Film Theatre ended the Winter/Spring season of its eighth year with a season record attendance of about 80,000, noted Susan Stark of the Detroit News.
 About half of those patrons attended the Sunday night 3-D series.
 In Stark's story, DFT Director Elliot Wilhelm said, "I think we gave Detroiters a good overview of what's going on at the movies and they responded magnificently."

-On May 2, the Classic Film Theatre of the Michigan Theatre presented The Wizard of Oz (1939), which returned to the Michigan on May 20, 2006.
+On May 2, the Classic Film Theatre of the Michigan Theatre presented The Wizard of Oz (1939).
 The CFT also launched a Cary Grant Festival on May 23, 1981.
 In an Ann Arbor News article about this festival (and an Alfred Hitchcock festival in June), Arts Editor Rich Quackenbush wrote, "The majestic Michigan, of course, offers the facilities to show classic movies in the bigger-than-life setting for which they were intended."

 From May 8 to May 10, the St. Joe's Radio-thon Auction on WAAM-AM (1600) radio let listeners bid on "two noontime performances by a Michigan Theatre organist or bid on two hour-long sessions at the keyboard for yourself."
 A Memorial Show at the Michigan on May 29 included the movie Maytime (1937) and musical performances by organist Newton Bates and the Livingston County Midlakes Chorus.